Aparnareddy11/aks-arc-runners/README.md

 ## Configure

 Update Azure deployment values in `infra/terraform.auto.tfvars`.
-Set `github_config_url`, the GitHub App IDs, and infrastructure state settings in `arc-runners/terraform.auto.tfvars`.
+Set `github_config_url`, the GitHub App IDs, Azure authentication values, and infrastructure state settings in `arc-runners/terraform.auto.tfvars`.

+The committed `terraform.auto.tfvars` files contain deployment-specific example values.
+Replace the subscription, tenant, naming, state storage, GitHub URL, and GitHub App values before deployment.
+The `client_id` input in the runner module is the Microsoft Entra application ID used to authenticate to the remote state.

 Keep the GitHub App private key out of files and shell history.
 In PowerShell, load it into a sensitive Terraform environment variable: